Accessory nail of the fifth toe

-The accessory nail of the fifth toe, also known as petaloid toenail, is a physical trait of the small toe, where a minuscule "sixth toenail" is present in the outer corner of the nail situated on the smallest toe.
+The accessory nail of the fifth toe, also known as a double nail of the fifth toe (DNFT) or a petaloid toenail, is a physical trait of the small toe, where a minuscule sixth toenail is present in the outer corner of the nail situated on the smallest toe.
+Although understudied and underreported, its prevalence is common.

-Trait
+Description

-The trait can be observed on either one or both feet, where there is a separation of the toenail situated on the smallest toe.
-The separated part of the nail forms a smaller "sixth toenail" on the corner of the larger, or "main" section of the toenail, on the outermost side of the foot, which protrudes outwards from the corner of the larger nail.
-The additional "nail" can be cut with a nail clipper, just like any other nail.
+The accessory nail was first described in a 1969 paper by M. Hundeiker.
+The trait can be observed on either one or both feet where there is a lengthwise separation of the toenail on the corner of smallest toe.
+The smaller sixth toenail separates from the main toenail on the outermost side of the foot, and protrudes outwards from the corner.
+This nail averages 2–7 mm in length.
+The additional nail can be cut with a nail clipper.
+Its occurrence is considered common but underreported.

-Genome-wide scans indicate that it is a heritable trait.
-However, instead of following a Mendelian pattern of inheritance, it is likely to be a complex trait affected by multiple genes with minor genetic effects.
+The entire nail of the small toe is usually short and wide, and both nails often share the same nail bed.

-Removal
+Causes

-Many people do not request or seek out removal, as the accessory nail typically does not cause symptoms.
-Surgical or chemical matricectomy, or complete removal or destruction of the nail matrix, has been used for successful removal of the accessory toenail.
+The cause is poorly understood due to a lack of research, but genome-wide scans indicate that it is a heritable trait, and could be autosomal dominant.
+However, the wide variance in the size and structure of the accessory nail indicates that the trait may not follow a Mendelian pattern of inheritance, and may instead be a complex trait affected by multiple genes with minor genetic effects.